dlfryar/easy-connect/README.md

             }
 ```

+If you select `CELLULAR_WNC14A2A`, you must include the `BufferedSerial` library (mbed add http://os.mbed.com/users/sam_grove/code/BufferedSerial/) because the WNC14A2A communicates via a UART interface.

 If you select `WIFI_ESP8266`, `WIFI_IDW0XX1`, `WIFI_ODIN` or `WIFI_RTW`, `WIFI_WIZFI310` you also need to add the WiFi SSID and password:

 ```json